fewlines-education/dev-bootcamp-exercises/03_backend_developement/04_APIs/02_chuck_norris_api/README.md

 ## Specs

 Implement the two following functions:

 - `getCategories()` in `src/getCategories.js` to get Chuck Norris jokes API categories and use `console.log` to print the result so the user can choose one of them.
 - `getChuckNorrisJoke()` in `src/getChuckNorrisJoke.js` to get ONE joke in a specific category and log it with `console.log` in the terminal.

+> **Note**: You have the package `request` already imported in your files.
+Give the [request documentation](https://www.npmjs.com/package/request) a read to see how to do a get request.

 You can use `yarn test` to help you during the development.
-When you're happy with your work, try it with `yarn start`
+When you're happy with your work, try it with `yarn start`.